lexpostma/Rickies/Readme.md

 ## Main features

--   Overview of all Rickies, including prediction shows before the official Rickies.
+-   Complete overview of all Rickies, including prediction shows before the official Rickies.
 -   For each Rickies, all details are together in one place.
 -   Ungraded Rickies are interactive so you can score live with the event before the official results are in.
--   Host Leaderboard
+-   Leaderboard with full statistics and achievements for each host.
--   The Bill of Rickies with complete history, accessible through slider.
+-   The Bill of Rickies, with complete history accessible through the slider.
--   Built on Airtable database.
+-   Built on an Airtable database.
--   Standalone web app, optimised for iOS devices with support for dark mode.
+-   Standalone web app, optimised for iOS devices with support for dark mode and safe areas.